3 EHR E-Prescribing Features That Are Critical in Behavioral Health

 Effective e-prescribing solutions simply present the necessary information immediately and clearly.

-An ability to batch orders is an e-prescribing feature that is very appealing to some facilities.
+An ability to batch orders is an e-prescribing feature that is very appealing to some organizations.

 A batch order is a group of multiple orders for the same patient.
 Effective EHRs allow a provider to establish a set of orders (a batch) to streamline that process so that prescribers are not left with the inefficiency of submitting a dozen separate prescriptions for one patient.